apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 .. note::
     Using two instances of the _same_ executor class is not currently supported.

-To make it easier to specify executors on tasks and DAGs, executor configuration now supports aliases.
-You may then use this alias to refer to the executor in your DAGs (see below).
+To make it easier to specify executors on tasks and Dags, executor configuration now supports aliases.
+You may then use this alias to refer to the executor in your Dags (see below).

 .. code-block:: ini